ISISComputingGroup/ibex_developers_manual/Startup-and-Shutdown.md

 ## Process on Start (not definitive see actual scripts)

+There is a startup script `ibex_system_boot.bat`, this can be installed as a startup program, if IBEX server was previously started it restarts it otherwise it does nothing.
+It is detected by the presence of `c:\instrument\var\tmp\ibex_running.txt`.

 Start is initiated from `C:\Instrument\Apps\EPICS\start_ibex_server.bat`.
 It:

 1. Stop the ibex server (see below)